fastnsilver/jenky/README.md

 ## Prerequisites

+* Docker
-* Docker for Mac
+* Docker Compose

-If you happened to have previously installed [Docker Toolbox](https://www.docker.com/products/docker-toolbox), it will happily [co-exist](https://docs.docker.com/docker-for-mac/docker-toolbox/) with Docker for Mac.
+> for Mac users: if you happened to have previously installed [Docker Toolbox](https://www.docker.com/products/docker-toolbox), it will happily [co-exist](https://docs.docker.com/docker-for-mac/docker-toolbox/) with [Docker for Mac](https://www.docker.com/docker-mac).

 ## How to obtain the source